 Once we have completed the above projects, what are our plans for the future?

 We plan to build an office building with an auditorium at the front of the museum (we already have planning approval) and turn Legacy Hall and some other current office space into a stunning children’s museum.
 Wow, I can’t wait for that to happen.

 Here is a Master plan showing what we envisage at the Creation Museum:

-After we complete the Jerusalem model, the next major attraction is the Tower of Babel (with teaching on the dispersion from Noah’s three sons and powerfully dealing with racism from a biblical perspective), followed by a replica of Solomon’s temple (with teaching on how this foreshadowed Christ and the saving gospel message).
+After we complete the Jerusalem model, the next major attraction, Lord willing, is the Tower of Babel (with teaching on the dispersion from Noah’s three sons and powerfully dealing with racism from a biblical perspective), followed by a replica of Solomon’s temple (with teaching on how this foreshadowed Christ and the saving gospel message).
 Then a walled city and other facilities teaching various aspects of biblical history.

 Here is a Master plan showing what we envisage at the Ark Encounter: